 Patong Beach is the most famous resort in Phuket, Thailand.
 Some people would love it, and others would hate it.
-It’s pretty crowded, big, bold, loud, wild and bright.
+It’s pretty crowded, big, bold, loud, wild, and bright.
 Two things I like about it is the white sand beach and the people I find funny.

 In Patong, you can find hundreds of bars, restaurants, massage parlors, GoGo bars and night clubs.
 If you’re looking for a place to party and play, this is the perfect place to be in Asia.
 It’s like this; If Vegas is for America, and Amsterdam if for Europe, then Phuket is for Asia.
 I don’t know I just made that up.

-I read some comments in Trip Advisor from tourist saying they didn’t like the beach coz it’s full of rubbish and it’s not safe to swim there coz they saw some floating used condoms.
+I read some comments in Trip Advisor from a tourist saying they didn’t like the beach coz it’s full of rubbish and it’s not safe to swim there coz they saw a floating used condom.
 Eeeewww!
 But during my stay there, I didn’t see any trash.
 It was clean and I saw lotsa sweepers as a matter of factly.
 I don’t know which month they visited there, but when I was there in December, it’s really clean and security officers were roaming around the area.

-According to the vendor I talked to, the water is very flat and calm from November to April (Northeast Monsoon) and there’s big waves and swells from May to October (Southwest Monsoon).
+According to the vendor I talked to, the water is very flat and calm from November to April (Northeast Monsoon) and there are big waves and swells from May to October (Southwest Monsoon).
 The vendor said if I want serenity, she suggested that I should hang out in the northern part of the beach where the water is clearer and less crowded.

 Soi Bangla is the noisiest part of the town.
-On my first night there, I was culture-shocked coz I saw a lot of GoGo girls and ladyboys walking around wearing tiny itsy bitsy piece of clothing.
+On my first night there, I was culture-shocked coz I saw a lot of GoGo girls and ladyboys walking around wearing a tiny itsy bitsy piece of clothing.
 I wanna cover my eyes with my hands but I know for sure that I will move my fingers to take a little peep or something.
 LOL!
 Just kidding.

 The shopping center is divided into two department stores; Robinsons and Carrefour.
 I bought lotsa stuff there for my family and had a great dinner in a Japanese restaurant after watching a traditional Thai show inside the mall.
 It was nice, free entertainment. 🙂

 Would I go back to Patong?
 Probably yes, but I would rather stay in other parts of Phuket like Rawaii Beach.
 I will write more about it soon.
 Thanks for visiting my site!
 Happy Friday! 🙂